Tech-E22/Tech-E22/README.md

 My name is Erika or E for short.

-I joined Level Up in Tech to gain some knowledge and experience in ☁️.
-I will be sharing my journey on GitHub, Medium, and LinkedIn.
+A few years ago, I joined Level Up in Tech to gain some knowledge and experience in ☁️.
+After spending some time in a cloud engineering role, I decided to go back to security.
+Both experiences has helped me see the importance of having security professionals like GRC in the mix with the dev and engineering teams.

 Feel free to connect with me!